hamsternipples/nosedocs/noseblog.md

 in summary, (and it's the irony of this entry) it all comes down to the truth that you know deep down, not what you say ;)

+### 2019-06-09 08:04 - you know it doesn't really matter what happens...

+if I were to ask the guy running the show at nosebook if there were *anything* that could possibly elevate his mood for 24 straight hours (I'm not even talking about happiness)..
+I seriously doubt there is anything he could respond with.
+I don't even think there's anything that could elevate his mood for 4 straight hours, cept maybe a coke binger...

+my point is, since there are zero things that will even elevate his mood, no matter what happens, he's going to be miserable.

+so, really it doesn't make a difference any opinions he has on the subject or what he thinks about it. he has nothing to gain. to him all outcomes are bad, worrisome, dangerous, or very bad.

+lol

 ### consequences of more conductive air - 1915? - ww2?
 increases visual capability, that's why no one is allowed ho use the device around me